aleksandarkoruga/DWTDelay/README.md

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
 If it's not: add the option `-DSC_PATH=/path/to/sc/source`.

+### Issues

+You may encounter linking issues for the WaveLib library, if you are on a dev system different than Windows please run a build of WaveLib and link it.
+Otherwise (you are on a Windows system) you might want to check your additional library directories paths and include directories.

 ### Developing

 Use the command in `regenerate` to update CMakeLists.txt when you add or remove files from the